Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Method : Retrieval Augmented Verification

-We interpret a News story as a collection of named entities that exist in the real world and a set of relationships or associations claimed by the news story.
-While in the past, people have tried to judge stories in their entirety as Fake or Pristine, we focus on trying to find out which parts of the story are true because we have evidence for it in the external world and which parts of the news can not be verified or are contested.
-Given an image text multi-modal post, our idea is to use the retrieved multi-modal evidence and independently verify the textual and visual aspects of the claim.

-For the \textbf{visual verification}, we look for exact matches from among the retrieved evidence.
-So, we measure the images in terms of their pretrained feature similarity but only accept matches beyond high thresholds.
-As discussed in the previous section, our \textbf{Image Match} scheme checks for visual aspects that are specific to news items encoding the images in terms of semantics, places, objects, faces, and automated caption.
-This allows us to explicitly point out how the evidence image matches or contests the claim image.

-We measure the \textbf{Truthfulness of a text claim}, represented as an ER graph, in terms of \textbf{Supported Claim Edges} and \textbf{Conflicts in Nodes} courtesy of our \textbf{Graph Match} scheme.
+We output this fraction of claim edges verified as the measure of overall support for this claim given the evidence.
 This, of course, depends on the complexity and verbosity of the claim and the available evidence.
 In Fig \ref{fig:oocgraph}, we compare our accuracy against the number of claim edges in the sample.
-It demonstrates that claims are that the either very generic (having 2 or less edges) or very verbose (more than 4 edges) are where we struggle.
+It demonstrates that claims that are either very generic (having 2 or less edges) or very verbose (more than 4 edges) are where we struggle.
 For the majority of the samples the number of claims were around 3, for which our performance is comparable with the state-of-the-art.
 Finally we highlight against that our False Negatives are always lower than our False Positives, because as part of our design choice we wanted to prioritize detection of fakes over verification of Pristine samples.